 Situated 412 kilometers north of Alice Springs and around 100 kilometers south of Tennant Creek.
-Devils Marbles is very much in the middle of the Northern Territory of Australia.
+This attraction is very much in the middle of the Northern Territory.

 If you’re driving from Alice Springs, the journey by car is going to take you around 3.5 hours, one way.

-It’s a pretty remote location so I would definitely advise setting aside the entire day to allow enough time to fully explore Devils Marbles.
+It’s a pretty remote location so I would definitely advise setting aside the entire day to allow enough time to fully explore this location.

 RELATED ARTICLE → 4 FUN THINGS TO DO IN ALICE SPRINGS

 BEST TIME TO VISIT

 Temperatures across the Northern Territory can be extremely high through the months of October to March, seeing 40 degrees in some locations and high humidity can cause you to tire quite easily.

 The peak season to visit is in the cooler months of May to August.

 With that said, the weather tends to be pretty decent all year round but the time of day I would suggest visiting is morning or evening.